phwl/elec3607-lab/labs/lab1-install/README.md

 * via a serial port which will allow you to login to the board and type commands
 * via Ethernet, enabling the connection of the board to the Internet.

+Please follow the appropriate subsection below for Windows and MacOS.

 ### 2.1 Windows
 ### 2.1.1 Serial Port (UART)
 For Windows users, you can first open Device Manager.
 You should see two **USB Serial Ports** under the **ports** section.